-The FCE Oxford Press textbook acts as a good guide for each topic but not necessarily something to be depended on to engage your students.
+The FCE Oxford Press textbook acts as a good guide for teaching each topic, but it is not necessarily something to be depended on to engage your students.
 The activities presented in the textbook are often dry and lack excitement.
 Many of the topics are often outdated as well so teachers must find more modern and up-to-date material to work with.
-If we put ourselves in our students shoes, who really wants to sit in a chair staring at a textbook for 4-5 hours?!
-Here are a few ways you can supplement the FCE textbook with fun, engaging activities and material.
+If we put ourselves in our students’ shoes, who really wants to sit in a chair staring at a textbook for 4-5 hours?!
+Here are a few ways you can supplement the FCE textbook with fun and engaging activities.

 About the author: Clare Esler completed the 120-hour TESOL Certificate Course and a 20-hour Practicum

 For Unit 6 – Journeys:

 - For the production stage of the vocabulary section on page 72 use this lesson plan.